Britain's unexpected inflation increase in December is unlikely to worry the Bank of England

 Most economists had expected the rate to edge lower to 3.8%.

-Despite the increase, inflation remains sharply lower at the end of 2023 than at the start of last year, when it stood above 10%.
+Despite the increase, inflation remains significantly lower at the end of 2023 than at the start of last year, when it stood above 10%.

 The increase is unlikely to cause too much concern among rate-setters at the Bank of England as inflation is below where it expected it to be.